Mississippi → California - Geographic Song Transformation

 Related reading

 Geography and music have always been intertwined.
 From "California Dreamin'" to "Sweet Home Alabama," location gives songs their soul.
-Dan Salazar came to ChangeLyric with a geographic challenge: take a song written for Mississippi and transport it 2,000 miles west to California.
+Dan Salazar came to ChangeLyric with a geographic challenge.
+Take a song written for Mississippi and transport it 2,000 miles west to California.

 The Journey West